prithveerarya345/analytical_ftir/README.md

 ## Features

-1. **Interactive Spectra Visualization**: View all three FTIR spectra on a single interactive plot using Plotly
+1. **Interactive Spectra Visualization**: View all three FTIR spectra on separate plots and a comparison plot using Plotly
-2. **Peak Detection**: Automatically identifies absorption peaks in each spectrum
+2. **Peak Detection**: Automatically identifies absorption peaks in each spectrum using absorbance conversion
 3. **Functional Group Identification**: Maps detected peaks to their corresponding functional groups/chemical bonds
+4. **Heavy Metal Detection**: Includes fingerprint region (400-1500 cm⁻¹) analysis for heavy metal detection via metal-ligand vibrations
-4. **Comparison Table**: Shows a side-by-side comparison of which functional groups are present in each bacterial sample
+5. **Comparison Table**: Shows a side-by-side comparison of which functional groups are present in each bacterial sample

 ## Installation